-On April 25, 2022, the Company's Board authorized a \$200 million repurchase program of the Company's Class A common stock, which is in addition to the previous Board authorizations.
-As of December 31, 2022, the Company's remaining repurchase authorization was \$173.7 million.
-Under the repurchase program, shares of the Company's Class A common stock may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise.
+On February 6, 2024, the Company announced that the Board authorized a \$500 million Class A common stock repurchase program, which replaced the then-existing \$200 million repurchase program authorized on April 25, 2022, of which \$57 million was remaining as of December 31, 2023.
+Under the new repurchase program, which has no expiration date, shares of the Company's Class A common stock may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise.
 The timing and the actual number of shares repurchased depend on a variety of factors, including legal requirements, price and economic and market conditions.
 The repurchase program may be suspended or discontinued at any time and does not have a specified expiration date.

-During the year ended December 31, 2022, the Company repurchased 1.7 million shares of the Company's Class A common stock at an average price per share of \$66.15, or \$109.5 million in aggregate, pursuant to this share repurchase program.
-The result of these repurchases was an increase of \$09.5 million in Treasury Stock in the Company's Consolidated Statement of Financial Condition for the year ended December 31, 2022.
-With respect to repurchases of the Company's Class A common stock during the year ended December 31, 2021, the Company recorded an increase of \$103.3 million in Treasury Stock in the Company's Consolidated Statement of Financial Condition.
+During the year ended December 31, 2023, the Company repurchased 1.6 million shares of the Company's Class A common stock at an average price per share of \$73.50, or \$116.7 million in aggregate.
+The result of these repurchases was an increase of \$116.7 million in Treasury Stock in the Company's Consolidated Statement of Financial Condition for the year ended December 31, 2023.
+With respect to repurchases of the Company's Class A common stock during the year ended December 31, 2022, the Company recorded an increase of \$109.5 million in Treasury Stock in the Company's Consolidated Statement of Financial Condition.